The Journal of Entrepreneurship

 The Journal of Entrepreneurship is a forum for discussion of issues that bear upon and enfold the field of entrepreneurship.
 The journal advances the understanding of entrepreneurship phenomenon across different national and cultural contexts.

-It is published twice a year by SAGE Publications in association with Entrepreneurship Development Institute of India.
+It is published twice a year by Sage Publications India Pvt Ltd in association with Entrepreneurship Development Institute of India.
+It is managed by editor-in-chief Sunil Shukla.

 This journal is a member of the Committee on Publication Ethics (COPE).

 Abstracting and indexing

 The Journal of Entrepreneurship is abstracted and indexed in: